sreemol-gokuladhas/multimorbid3D/README.md

 # Multimorbid3D

-Predict multimorbid conditions of a disease
+This repository contains scripts used to predict statistically significant co-occurring diseases/conditions ([GWAS catalog](https://www.ebi.ac.uk/gwas/) of a disease of interest.

 ## Installation